 Use an ergonomic chair

-Using an ergonomic chair such as a ball seat provides optimal support for your lower back and promotes correct posture.
-For example, the Ballon ball is designed to encourage an active posture by engaging your stabilizing muscles.
-If you would like to learn more about the benefits of our Balloon ball, do not hesitate to consult our article: Swissball at the office, the benefits on your posture and productivity.
+Using an ergonomic chair, such as a ball chair, provides optimal support for your lower back and promotes proper posture.
+For example, the Swissball is designed to encourage active posture by engaging your stabilizer muscles.
+If you'd like to learn more about the benefits of our Swissball, be sure to check out our article: Swissball at the office: the benefits for your posture and productivity.

 Keep your feet flat

-To maintain good posture when sitting, make sure your feet are flat on the floor.
+To maintain good posture while sitting, make sure your feet are flat on the floor.
 This helps stabilize your body and maintain a balanced posture, reducing pressure on your legs and back.

 Avoid leaning forward